 consecrated / perfected

-The Letter to the Hebrews 10:14 (NABRE) contains a fascinating and important description of Jesus’ priesthood: “For by one offering he has made perfect forever those who are being consecrated.”
+The Letter to the Hebrews 10:14 (NABRE) contains an important description of Jesus’ priesthood: “For by one offering he has made perfect forever those who are being consecrated.”
 There’s a fascinating view of the difference between perfection and consecration as well as an interesting breakdown of the timing of each.

-The verb here referring to perfection is τελειόω (teleoo).
+The verb here referring to “perfection” is τελειόω (teleoo).
 The idea of perfection in Greek and Latin is that something is entirely finished or brought to its ultimate end.
-The verb here is in the perfect tense which suggests something that has happened in the past and that continues to be true up until the present time and potentially beyond.
+The verb here is in the perfect tense, which suggests something that has happened in the past and that continues to be true up until the present time—and potentially beyond.
 The important idea is that Christ achieved the work of perfecting or completing humanity at some point in the past that continues up through to today.
-Through the fall of humanity, there was something missing or incomplete up through until Christ.
+Through the fall of humanity, there was something missing or incomplete up until Christ.

 you also may like our study of the Letter to the Hebrews (digital only)